 - Traffic cones are useful for guiding cars in preferred directions, alerting people to dangerous areas, and marking off areas under repair.
 Kleen-Rite has several different options like reflective and collapsible versions.

 - Safety eye protection and gloves should be worn when mixing dangerous chemicals.
-Kleen-Rite has plenty of safety goggles and glasses that are comfortable and protective.
-Jersey cotton, nitrile, and heavy-duty chemical resistant gloves are available.
+Kleen-Rite has safety goggles and glasses that are comfortable and protective.
+Jersey cotton gloves, nitrile gloves, and heavy-duty chemical resistant gloves are available.

 - Ear protection is very important around loud machines like motors and pumps.
 Ear protection is also recommended when an employee is using cutting, grinding, and hammering tools while doing maintenance.
 Kleen-Rite carries both ear plugs and ear muffs.